 - All stainless steel construction

 - Two fold-down side tables

 Full Review – IG Charcoal BBQ Grill

 Okay, enough of the philosophical waxing.
 The IG Charcoal BBQ is the simplest grill you can buy.
 You would think that at well over $400USD there would be more to it.
-Constructed of good grade stainless steel, this is an old school charcoal grill.
+Constructed of high grade stainless steel, this is an old-school charcoal grill.
 The coal grate can be raised or lowered to adjust the intensity of the heat at the cooking grates.
 You build a fire and put food over it.
 In many ways, this was the way grilling was meant to be.
 And best of all, it works.

 So this should be a grill that is hard to get wrong.
 And I am not saying that IG BBQ got it wrong, but there are some issues.
 First of all, this is a stainless steel grill.
-It is all stainless--every part of it other than the insulated covers on the handles of the cooking grates and the rubber wheels on the casters.
-The manufacturer is of the opinion that this grill will always be easy to clean and doesn't need a cover of any kind.
+It is all stainless–every part of it other than the insulated covers on the handles of the cooking grates and the rubber wheels on the casters.
+The manufacturer is of the opinion that this grill will always be easy to clean and doesn’t need a cover of any kind.
 It still fills with rainwater though.
-Also, the stainless steel isn't great quality.
-It's good, but not great.
+Also, the stainless steel isn’t of great quality.
+It’s good, but not great.

 On the model I received to test the legs didn’t lock into the body.
 If you lift the grill the legs fall off.
 This wouldn’t be too big of an issue if mine had four casters like the models shown on their website.
 Mine has two casters.
 To move the grill you have to lift it by the legs and drag it.
 Not terribly convenient.

 Then there is the metal on this grill.
 Stainless, yes.
 But stainless steel metal.
 It pops and groans when the grill is hot due to the thermal expansion of the metal.